-2021 Main Stem Lagoon Dredging Project (BC-7) (Update to be provided with 5I): The feasibility study for this project was approved in May 2020 with Alternative 2-all (dredge all three lagoons to 6-foot depth) being approved.
+2021 Main Stem Lagoon Dredging Project (BC-7) (Discussion during closed session): The feasibility study for this project was approved in May 2020 with Alternative 2-all (dredge all three lagoons to 6-foot depth) being approved.
 After a public hearing was held with no public in attendance, the Commission ordered the project on September 17, 2020.
 Rather than entering an agreement with a separate entity to design and construct this project, the Commission will implement the project in close coordination with the MPRB.
 At their meeting in November, the Commission approved a timeline for implementation and the Commission Engineer was directed to prepare a scope of work for project design and engineering.
 The engineering scope and budget were approved at the May 2021 meeting.
 Design and permitting got underway in summer 2021.
 Dredging of all three lagoons is planned for winter 2022/2023.
 A grant agreement for the \$250,000 Watershed Based Implementation Funding grant was approved at the January 2021 meeting.
 The project work plan was approved by BWSR.
 In the spring 2021 the Commission approved a grant agreement for a Hennepin County Opportunity Grant for this project.
 An Environmental Assessment Worksheet was approved by the Commission at their October 2021 meeting and was submitted for a 30-day comment period by the City of Golden Valley as the RGU.
 A meeting of project stakeholders was held December 7th and 50% designs were approved at the December 2021 meeting.
 Comments were received on the EAW from multiple review agencies and one private citizen.
 Agency comments were relatively minor and expected.
 Comments from the citizen were more complex and detailed.
 Responses to comments were developed the RGU (city of Golden Valley) made an official declaration that no Environmental Impact Statement is needed.
 Staff reviewed a request from a resident to add "safety" benches to the ponds, reviewed reference materials and discussed in detail with MPRB.
 Determined safety benches aren't appropriate or needed for this project and responded to the resident.
 90% plans were approved at the June meeting.
 A project flyer and FAQs page were developed in conjunction with MPRB staff.
 They are posted on the webpage and were distributed to MPRB and Loppet staff at the Chalet and Trailhead.
 At the October meeting the Commission awarded the construction contract to the lowest responsive, responsible bidder: Fitzgerald Excavating and Trucking and contract documentation was completed thereafter.
 A pre-construction meeting was held November 28th.
 Dredging began in January and was completed in March 2023.
 Two pay requests from the contractor have been approved although dredged quantities reported do not match post-construction surveys performed by the Commission.
 At the May meeting, the Commission approved submittal of a notice of claim to the contractor.
-Since then, the contractor completed site restoration.
-An update will be provided at this meeting.
-Project website:www.bassettcreekwmo.org/projects/all-projects/bassett-creekmain-stem-lagoon-dredging-project
+Since then, the contractor completed site restoration and the Commission Engineer submitted an official opinion on the claim, and the contractor submitted a response to the claim.
+Discussion on claim dispute will take place during a closed session at the August meeting.
+Project website: www.bassettcreekwmo.org/projects/all-projects/bassett-creek-main-stem-lagoon-dredging-project